Resistance-Lab/resistancelab_data/README.md

 * Be automated where possible, with a script in the `scripts` directory
 * Come with [Great Expectations](https://greatexpectations.io/) test suites
-* Be documented in the table above
+* Be well documented with README files

 Feel free to open a ticket or email [kim@resistancelab.network](mailto:kim@resistancelab.network) with any questions.